rescuezilla/rescuezilla/docs/build_instructions/BUILD.ISO.IMAGE.md

 An Ubuntu 18.04, or similar Ubuntu-package environment capable of running debootstrap, chroot and bind mounts is currently required.
 A single `make` command can generate an AMD64 ISO image and an i386 image, which are capable of booting from USB sticks, CD, DVD and any EFI firmware, including with EFI Secure Boot switched on.

-Unfortunately, building on Debian and other non Ubuntu-package environments will not work properly, as Debian's package repositories contain different versions of key packages which happen to only trust Debian certificates, namely the Microsoft-signed EFI shim (`shim-signed`), and the Debian-signed GRUB bootloader (`grub-efi-amd64-signed`).
+Unfortunately, building on Debian and other non Ubuntu-package environments will not work properly, as Debian's package repositories contain different versions of key packages which happen to only trust Debian certificates, namely the Debian-signed GRUB bootloader (`grub-efi-amd64-signed`) which is launched by the Microsoft-signed EFI shim (`shim-signed`).
 This means that when Secure Boot is enabled, an EFI boot will fail to authenticate Rescuezilla's Canonical-signed kernel images leaving the developer in GRUB Rescue Mode.
 Fortunately, developers who use any distribution which does not use Canonical's Ubuntu packages (such as Debian) are able to easily construct the ideal Ubuntu-based build environment by following the "Build _with_ docker" instructions on this page.
-This restriction will be reduced with task [#59](https://github.com/rescuezilla/rescuezilla/issues/59).
+The requirement for a build environment containing Canonical's Ubuntu packages will be removed with task [#59](https://github.com/rescuezilla/rescuezilla/issues/59).

 ### Build without docker